nexus-codes/Scoop-Spotify/README.md

 </div>

 !!
-Spotify and Spicetify now exist in official scoop repos.Spicetify also includes adblock extensions now.
-This fork is being maintained only for my personal use from now on !!
+Spotify and Spicetify now exist in official scoop repos.
+Spicetify also includes adblock extensions now.
+This fork is being maintained only for my personal use from now on. !!

 ## Switch to Shovel